entertaining the italian way cooking class recipes

 -

-If preparing for a dinner party the fish can be fried skin side down first and then transferred to a baking paper lined tray and popped in a hot oven for 5 minutes once guests arrive.
+If preparing for a dinner party the fish can be fried skin side down first and then transferred to a baking paper lined tray skin side up and popped in a hot oven for 5 minutes once guests arrive to finish cooking and reheat.

 -